 Add-in advocates might turn to sugar or honey to dress up their cups, but sweeteners aren’t the only things you can pour into your morning java.
 A good creamer could be a gamechanger, upgrading your plain joe by giving it a richer taste and thicker, creamier texture.

-There is a seemingly endless supply of dairy, and non-dairy based coffee creamer options that can really boost the flavor of any cup of coffee.
-With so many options, you may have trouble deciding which one is best for you.
-Let’s examine all the different creamer options available for coffee so you can choose the best creamer for your next cup of coffee.
+There is a seemingly endless supply of dairy-based creamers and non-dairy coffee creamer alternatives out there.
+With so many options, you might have trouble deciding which one is best for boosting the flavor of your iced or hot beverage.

 A Word on Nutrition